splunk/observability-workshop/content/en/other/wip/pet-clinic/10-preparation.md

 {{% /tab %}}
 {{< /tabs >}}

+Make sure the out put of get pods matches the  out put as shown above... and that all 7 services are shown as **RUNNING**.

 The application will take a few minutes to start up and synchronise all the services. so let get the actual application downloaded in the mean time.

-## 2. Downloading the Spring microservices etClinic Application
+## 2. Downloading the Spring Microservices PetClinic Application

  For this exercise, we will use the Spring microservices PetClinic application.
 This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a proper microservices version.

 First, clone the PetClinic GitHub repository, as we will need this later in the workshop to compile, build, package and containerize the application:

 ```bash
 git clone https://github.com/hagen-p/spring-petclinic-microservices.git